Inside: My six question tummy ache checklist, plus eight time-honored (and research supported) home remedies for stomach aches.

 When I ask this, I’m checking to see if indigestion/heartburn might be an issue.
 I keep following with clarifying questions until I’m sure it’s not simply a sore throat.
 If I think it’s indigestion, I might try a digestive tonic.

-Remedies That May Help: Digestive tonic such as apple cider vinegar.
+Remedies That May Help: Digestive tonic such as these chamomile bitters or apple cider vinegar.

 According to Dr. Carolyn Dean, author of The Magnesium Miracle, low magnesium levels can slow down the bowels and cause constipation.
-Because it is not absorbed well via the digestive tract but is absorbed well through skin, many care providers suggest improving magnesium levels with epsom salt baths or magnesium oil.
+Not all forms of magnesium are absorbed well via the digestive tract, so I’ve written a guide to choosing magnesium supplements.
+Since it is well-absorbed through skin, another option for improving magnesium levels is through topical application like epsom salt baths or magnesium body butter.

-Magnesium is also often referred to as the “Relaxation Mineral” and the “Ultimate Chill Pill” because of its ability to promote relaxation and help the body adapt to stress, which may be helpful if a stomach ache is due to emotional upset. (source 1, source 2) It’s also vital to other functions such as detoxification, sleep, and the creation of proteins – click here to learn more about the benefits of magnesium.
+Magnesium is also often referred to as the “Relaxation Mineral” and the “Ultimate Chill Pill” because of its ability to promote relaxation and help the body adapt to stress, which may be helpful if a stomach ache is due to emotional upset.
+(Nielsen et. al., Deans) It’s also vital to other functions such as detoxification, sleep, and the creation of proteins – click here to learn more about the benefits of magnesium.

 May Be Helpful For: Constipation, Diarrhea, Gas/Bloating